Su Miaoling: Career

 In 2011, Su, took part in the Super Girl talent show, produced by Hunan TV.
 She went to Guangzhou in order to participate in the casting.
 After being finally accepted into the program, she started displaying her vocal talent.
 Since her first performance, Su surprised the juries by having a very different voice from the rest of the contestants.
 She had developed a strong, but at the same time, soft voice.

 The participation of Su in this TV program, enabled Su, to find her own musical style.
 She started combining the mainstream C-pop with another genres like Jazz.
 Thanks to this distinct style, she managed to be one of the favourites of the contest.
 In the end, she got fourth place at the end of the show.

 After her success in Super Girl, she started officially her music career.
 She was signed to the EE-Media, the Mainland Chinese giant record label where most of the Super Girl and Super Boy contestants are attached to.
 Since then, she began the production of her first Studio EP entitled "一刻" (Moment) which was released in the middle of 2012.
 This EP contained songs in the Mandarin and Cantonese dialects and reflected clearly the personal Jazz-influenced C-pop style developed by Su.
 This first EP was very successful in Mainland China.

 After the satisfying reception of the album both critically and commercially, the performer started winning her first recognitions and awards.

 Two years after her first album, Su, released a second EP with the title of "漫步失物招领处" (Peace lost and found), which was, this time, coproduced between her label EE-Media and Sony Music.
 This album was recorded also in Mandarin and Cantonese and followed the same creative direction as the first album, although this time, some electronic music influences can be found in this release.

-After a four year hiatus, in 2018, Su returned to the music scene with her third EP entitled Wan, which was released on October.
+After a four-year hiatus, in 2018, Su returned to the music scene with her third EP entitled Wan, which was released on October.

 Acting career

 In 2011, shortly before releasing her first album, Su Miaoling started expanding her artistic career to the filming industry.
-She took part in the film "曼陀罗" (Mandrake) and two years later, she starred the film "暴躁天使" (An Irascible Angel).
+She took part in the film "曼陀罗" (Mandrake) and two years later, she starred in the film "暴躁天使" (An Irascible Angel).
 After that, she has also participated in some TV dramas.